mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 replacement for the receive time estimation derived from the RTT as described in
 {{protocol-operation}} to create the `pkt_delay_list`.

-> **TODO:** Using OWD in ACKS tells a sender the OWD from receiver to sender, but we might be more
+> **TODO:** Even with one-way delay measurements it is still not possible to identify exact
-> interested in OWD from sender to receiver so maybe we need to specify some RTCP feedback in the
+> timestamps for individual packets, since the timestamp may be sent with an ACK that acks more than
-> previous section?
+> one earlier packet.

 # Discussion